Acknowledge the special days and events that occur in the eighth month of the year using these fun August writing prompts for students.

 Whether you want students to practice narrative, persuasive, opinion, descriptive, or informational writing, here you will find a prompt to fit their needs.

-Not only do these August daily writing prompts eliminate writer’s block, they help students explore their imaginations, self-reflect, think critically, sharpen writing skills, and support their opinions.
+Not only do these August daily writing prompts eliminate writer’s block, but they also help students explore their imaginations, self-reflect, think critically, sharpen writing skills, and support their opinions.

 That’s why they serve well as journal prompts for self-discovery.